If you’re not willing to spend money to secure money, you don’t have enough money worth securing in the first place.

 Design and User Interface

-If you memorize the 24-word seed phrase, you could even cross different countries with millions of dollars worth of Bitcoins in your head without the need to lug around suitcases of worthless paper.
+If you memorize the 24-word seed phrase, you could even cross different countries with millions of dollars worth of Bitcoins in your head without the need to lug around suitcases of paper money or gold bars.

 - The two buttons on the device make it very easy for beginners to navigate.